A child's legal rights Legal definitions

 The age of consent (the legal age to have sex) in the UK is 16 years old.

-- for a person in a position of trust (for example, teachers, care workers) to engage in sexual activity with anyone under the age of 18.
+- for a person in a position of trust (for example teachers or care workers) to engage in sexual activity with anyone under the age of 18 who is in the care of their organisation

 Age of criminal responsibility for children